s-nel/node-logspace/README.md

 # linspace

-An implementation of MATLAB's logspace in javascript
+An implementation of MATLAB's logspace in javascript.

 ## install